PudparK/kiano/README.md

 # paul-ts

-Personal Next.js site with an instrument-style Keyboard Piano project on the homepage.
+Personal Next.js site with Kiano on the homepage and a Note Trainer game.

 ## Quick Start